 Well, yeah, that’s the thing that the difficult part was indeed the household and the fact that we had two little children and building a house at the same moment.
 But like the business itself, because we knew where we wanted to go and why we founded it, it kind of, how you say?

-Okay, it was difficult in the sense that we still needed to find the customers and to, of course, like find money sometimes and customers did not always pay.
-And so that part was definitely searching, but it was indeed more the, I think the combination made it very hard because, you know, one of us and most of the time, of course, it was me in the beginning had to sacrifice.
+Okay, it was difficult in the sense that we still needed to find the customers and to, of course, find money sometimes and customers did not always pay.
+And so that part was definitely searching, but it was indeed more the, I think the combination made it very hard.
+Because, you know, one of us and most of the time, of course, it was me in the beginning had to sacrifice working time for attending to the family.
+And that did raise conflict because I was ambitious too and I also wanted to do things and sometimes time was scarce.
+So therefore the joke that it was more difficult to have the combination and do the business.

 Johan van Mil (06:52.771)

 Yeah, I can imagine.
 And at the time that you started, let’s say app development was really kicking off at that time, a lot of companies, let’s say throughout Europe, kicked off at that time.
-What was, let’s say, from your end, the real differentiation and the real thing that you did different compared to the other app development companies which you saw a lot of popping up at that time?
+What was, let’s say, from your end, the real differentiation and the real thing that you did differently compared to the other app development companies which you saw a lot of popping up at that time?

 Dewi (07:18.118)